Fun Palaces: Anywhere, anytime, any size…

 Fun Palaces are about sharing skills and making local connections.

-A shared creation made by three neighbours along a wall, a seed swap in your street, a drumming lesson from a balcony window, six people socially-distanced in a park teaching each other a 45-minute dance or yoga or fitness sequence, a neighbourhood co-writing a story in chalk on the pavement.
+A Tiny Fun Palace could be a shared creation made by three neighbours along a wall, a seed swap in your street, a drumming lesson from a balcony window, six people in a park teaching each other a 45-minute dance or yoga or fitness sequence or a neighbourhood co-writing a story in chalk on the pavement.

-Or you could hold a Virtual Fun Palace.
+Or you could hold a Digital Fun Palace.
 You could broadcast your knitting tutorial on Facebook live, write a shared poem on Twitter, share art on Instagram, or hold a dance-off via video conference.
-Whether offline or online, the key is to share skills, knowledge, something beautiful, something safe; that it is public (passers-by taking part is great) and makes a connection (encouraging others to do as well as enjoy what you’ve done).
+Whether offline or online, the key is to share skills, knowledge, something beautiful; that it is public (passers-by taking part is great) and makes a connection (encouraging others to do as well as enjoy what you’ve done).